5 Benefits of Embedded Integration Platforms for SaaS Products

 Integrations often suffer because they are relegated to the "when we get around to it" development queue.
 An embedded integration platform can significantly speed up your integration development, reducing the average development time from months to weeks (or even days).

-Embedded integration platforms include an integration designer (and a long list of API connectors and other components) that make it faster to build reusable, productized integrations for your app.
+Embedded integration platforms include a low-code integration designer (and a long list of API connectors and other components) that make it faster to build reusable, productized integrations for your app.
 They also include an embedded integration marketplace that displays your integration offerings to your users.
-You can choose which integrations to include, group them into categories, and specify icons, descriptions, and more.
+You can choose which integrations to display, group them into categories, and specify icons, descriptions, and more.

-In short, you can establish your integrations as essential product functionality rather than separate add-ons.
+In short, you can showcase your embedded integrations as essential product functionality rather than separate add-ons.

 Let customers enable, configure, and support their integrations

-As part of the embedded marketplace experience, let customers browse the marketplace and then choose and self-activate integrations – without requiring any hand-holding from your engineering, onboarding, or support teams.
+As part of the embedded marketplace experience, let customers browse the marketplace and then choose and self-activate integrations – without requiring handholding from your engineering, onboarding, or support teams.

-Then let your customers configure the integrations and set up credentials, webhooks, data mappings – whatever options should be defined uniquely for each customer.
-By putting this power in their hands, customers can ensure their integrations perfectly fit their needs.
+Then let your customers configure the integrations and set up credentials, webhooks, and data mappings – whatever options should be defined uniquely for each customer.
+By putting this power in their hands, you can ensure that integrations perfectly fit your customers' needs.

 Build integrations to be flexible

-An embedded integration platform, with its integration designer, API connectors, code components, and the ability to dovetail neatly into your development environment, encourages best practices for building adaptable integrations.
+An embedded integration platform, with its integration designer, API connectors, code components, and ability to dovetail neatly into your dev environment, encourages best practices for building adaptable embedded integrations.

 The embedded integration platform also provides versioning for the integrations.
-In addition, each API connector or component is individually versioned because different customers may be stuck on different product versions and need connectors to match.
+In addition, each API connector or component is individually versioned because customers may be stuck on different app versions and need connectors to match.

 Customer service for SaaS integrations can be all over the place, depending on how you built them, which people in your organization are well-versed in them, and what kind of tools you have available.

-Let's look at an embedded integration platform and see how it can boost customer service right out of the box.
+Let's look at an embedded integration platform and see how it can immediately improve customer service.
 With an embedded integration platform, you can:

 • Leverage an infrastructure designed for integrations